instantbird/blog.instantbird.org/content/articles/introducing-magic-copy.rst

 is really missed if using another IM client after using Instantbird for a while.

+.. _my previous post: {filename}/articles/introducing-time-bubbles.rst
+.. _the Adium message theme system: {filename}/articles/instantbird-0-2-feature-preview-conversations-customization.rst

-.. |Copying from a conversation without the 'magic copy' feature| image:: http://blog.instantbird.org/images/copy-normal.png
+.. |Copying from a conversation without the 'magic copy' feature| image:: {filename}/images/copy-normal.png
-.. |Same conversation copied with magic copy| image:: http://blog.instantbird.org/images/copy-magic.png
+.. |Same conversation copied with magic copy| image:: {filename}/images/copy-magic.png
-.. |Copying a part of a single message| image:: http://blog.instantbird.org/images/copy-part-of-one-message.png
+.. |Copying a part of a single message| image:: {filename}/images/copy-part-of-one-message.png
-.. |Ellipsis are added where messages are cut| image:: http://blog.instantbird.org/images/copy-ellipsis.png
+.. |Ellipsis are added where messages are cut| image:: {filename}/images/copy-ellipsis.png
-.. |Copying parts of multiple messages| image:: http://blog.instantbird.org/images/copy-multi-select.png
+.. |Copying parts of multiple messages| image:: {filename}/images/copy-multi-select.png